 There are no restrictions on the amount of trips within the route, or depot locations to be served by one vehicle:

 The resulting route structure is affected by the type of given locations.
 Depot locations are subject to tighter restrictions compared to customer locations.
-A delivery at a depot location cannot be followed by any other task than a depot location delivery within the same trip.
+Delivery at a depot location cannot be followed by any other task than a depot location delivery within the same trip.
 Otherwise, the current trip ends.
 When modeling for example a logistics hub which is approached multiple times within a trip, using a customer location instead of a depot location would make more sense.